AdamAngle/django-duo-universal-auth/README.md

 ## Duo API Callback Setup

+**Note:** This step allows the application to communicate with Duo.
+If the view is not registered, the application will raise a `NoReverseMatch` error upon starting the Duo authentication flow.

 To create the callback for the API to communicate with, you must add an entry to your `urlpatterns` variable from within your application's `urls.py` file (with any prepending path you choose):

 ```python